Saint Sava: Sainthood

-Biographies

-The first, shorter, biography on St. Sava was written by his successor, Archbishop Arsenije.
-The transcript is preserved in a manuscript on parchment dating to the 13th or 14th century.
-Domentijan (ca. 1210–after 1264), an Athonite monk, wrote the Life of St. Sava in 1253.
-He gifted it to Serbian king Stefan Uroš I (r.
-1243–76).
-This biography describes Sava's life from his birth to his burial in Tarnovo.
-Teodosije (1246–1328), also an Athonite monk, wrote the Life of St. Sava at Hilandar at the end of the 13th century.
-He based it on Domentijan's biography, though, unlike the latter, of which narratives are of thoughtful and solemn rhetoric, Teodosije's biography is warmer, with features of a hagiographic narrative.
-Teodosije's description of events give the impression of a novel, though it does not distort the historical course of events.
-Catholic bishop Ivan Mrnavić, a contemporary of Serbian patriarch Pajsije, published a biography of St. Sava in Latin, in Rome in 1630–31, which was later translated into Serbian by Veselin Čajkanović (1881–1946); this biography has many historical inaccuracies.
-There are many transcripts preserved of Domentijan's biography, and many more of Teodosije's.
-Bishop of Bosnia Giovanni Thomas Marnavich wrote about him.

 Relics

 The presence of the relics of St. Sava in Serbia had a church-religious and political significance, especially during the Ottoman period.
 No individual among the Serbs has been woven into the consciousness and being of the people as Saint Sava, from his time until the present day.
 In 1377, Bosnian Ban Tvrtko was crowned King in the presence of Sava's relics.
 In 1448, vojvoda Stefan Vukčić Kosača of Hum styled himself "herzog (duke) of Saint Sava".
-The cult collected all South Slavic peoples, especially the Orthodox Serbs, while his grave was also a pilgrim site for Catholics and Muslims.
-Foreign 16th-century writers, Jean Sesno (1547) and Catherine Zen (1550) noted that Muslims respected the tomb of St. Sava, and feared him.
+The cult collected all South Slavic peoples, especially the Orthodox Serbs, while his grave was also a pilgrim site for Roman Catholics and Muslims.
+Foreign 16th-century writers, Jean Sesno (1547) and Catherine Zen (1550) noted that Muslims respected the tomb of Saint Sava, and feared him.
 Benedicto Ramberti (1553) said that Turks and Jews gave more charity to Mileševa than Serbs.